arabold/serverless-sentry-plugin/README.md

   about how to use commit refs.
 If you set your `version` to `git` (or `true`), the `refs` options are populated automatically and don't need to be set.

+👉 **Tip:** If your repository provider is not supported by Sentry (currently only github) you need to explicitly set `refs: false` to avoid the automatically population!

 If you don't specify any refs, you can also use the short notation for `release` and simply set it to the desired release version as follows: